-Year Ended December 31,
+Year Year Ended December 31,

-2008 2008 2009 2010
+2009 2010 2011

 Currency

-U.S. dollars 60% 76% 86%
+U.S. dollars 76% 86% 89%

-NT dollars 22% 13% 13%
+NT dollars 13% 13% 4%

-Korean won 18% 11% 1%
+Korean won 11% 1% 7%

 The length of our sales cycle, from the day purchase orders are received until products are shipped to customers, is dependent on the availability of our product inventories.
-If we do not have sufficient inventories on hand to meet customer demands, it generally requires approximately three months from the day purchase orders are received until finished goods are manufactured and shipped to customers.
+If we do not have sufficient inventories on hand to meet customer demands, approximately three months are generally required from the day purchase orders are received until finished goods are manufactured and shipped to customers.
 This cycle can take up to six months during times when capacity at independent foundries is being fully utilized.
 The potential delays inherent in the manufacturing process increase the risk that we may not be able to fulfill a customer's order on time.
 All of our sales are made by purchase orders.
 Because our practice, which is consistent with industry practice, allows customers to reschedule orders on relatively short notice, order backlog may not be a good indicator of our future sales.

-Because many of our semiconductor solutions are designed for the multimedia consumer electronics market such as mobile phones, smart phones, DSCs, and desktop and notebook PCs, we expect our business to be subject to seasonality, with increased net sales in the second half of each year, when customers place orders to meet increased demand for year-end holiday seasons, and decreased net sales in the first half of each year.
-However, our rapid sales growth in the past and recent sales decline makes it difficult for us to assess the impact of seasonal factors on our business.
+Because many of our semiconductor solutions are designed for the multimedia consumer electronics market such as mobile phones, smartphones, digital cameras, and desktop and notebook PCs, we expect our business to be subject to seasonality, with increased net sales in the second half of each year, when customers place orders to meet increased demand for year-end holiday seasons, and decreased net sales in the first half of each year.
+However, our rapid sales growth in the past two years makes assessment of the impact of seasonal factors on our business difficult.